Sea Kayaking Guides & Paddling Instructors

 Compensation & Benefits

-We have a five-level system, with paddling skill, time in the field, and leadership experience bringing commensurate increases in compensation.
+We have a 5-level system, with paddling skill, time in the field, and leadership experience bringing commensurate increases in pay.
 Substantial increases are given to guides for gaining certifications, returning for following seasons, and for previous experience.
 We also offer up to $1000 as an end of season bonus based on days in the field and work quality.

 Guides also have free personal use of equipment (or are paid for having your own) and access to our employee equipment purchase program offering up to 50% off retail prices on boats and other gear.

 Our trips start mid-May with free skills trainings being offered throughout the month.
 New staff training starts after Memorial Day at the end of May.
 We give hiring preference to those who can stay at least through Labor Day, though flexibility with ending date is possible.
 Staff staying into September can expect laid-back shoulder season work with opportunities for taking personal trips around the area that we work.